misicnenad/cairo-book/cairo-documentation-style-guide.md

 > One can level some criticisms at having a style guide:
 >
 > - It is bureaucratic, gives developers more to worry about, and crushes creativity.
-> - There are edge cases where the style rules make code look worse (e.g., around FFI).
+> - There are edge cases where the style rules make code look worse (e.g. around FFI).
 >
 > However, these are heavily out-weighed by the benefits.